baezortega/mutree/README.md

         source ~/.bashrc

-    Then you should be able to run the following commands, which should print something like these:
+    Then you should be able to run the following commands, which should print something like this:

         which raxmlHPC-PTHREADS-SSE3  # prints: [...]/standard-RAxML-8.2.9/raxmlHPC-PTHREADS-SSE3
         which raxmlHPC-SSE3           # prints: [...]/standard-RAxML-8.2.9/which raxmlHPC-SSE3